Home » Hawaii Travel Tips » Best Things to Do » Oahu Surfing On The North Shore: What You Need to Know

 This event is one of the most well-known surf competitions taking place on the North Shore because it takes place at possibly the most famous North Shore wave in Sunset Beach.

-This beach and wave has forever been the staple destination for visiting surfers and locals alike, and apart from the incredible wave that breaks there it is also one of the most beautiful of all the North Shore, Oahu’s beaches.
+This beach has forever been the staple destination for visiting surfers and locals alike, and apart from the incredible surf breaks there, it is also one of the most beautiful of all the North Shore, Oahu’s beaches.

 The Pipe Masters